 Leave it to Luc Besson to turn a mere diversion into a proper plunge into the headstrong imagination of a topsy-turvy grown-up-adolescent with decades of mid-century fiction in the heart and worlds of possibility in the brain.
 Valerian radiates unchecked ambition and rains down wild-eyed mania like a convivial, cosmopolitan celestial star.
 Let’s go ahead and say it is a feature film, because if I don’t start with that as a certainty, I’ll speculate and speculate until its wobbly, star-bright edifice collapses upon me.
 And it does collapse after a fashion; its two protagonists are mismanaged and a paper-thin foundation for the deafening array of stylizations and imaginations Besson spews on top of them.
 But blockbusters today all have their edges sanded off, playing – like biopics and every other populist genre – like museum pieces beset by the deadening, franchise-conscious, homogeneously styled eyes of a JJ Abrams or some similar soul.
 Comparatively, even a filmmaker as brashly awful as Michael Bay seems like a breath of auteurist fresh air, a genuine iconoclast of garbage in an era of bland, indifferent, tidy, and thus flattening, cinematic perfection.
 In its ambition to exhaust the sensory and its imperfections, Valerian isn’t just warts and all.
 Its warts fuse it together.

-In lieu of – in opposition to, in fact – shooting us forward with an increasingly identifiable narrative center galvanizing the film with the guarantee of its trajectory, Besson’s Valerian violently disarticulates any sense of coherent self.
+In lieu of – in opposition to, in fact – shooting us forward with an increasingly identifiable narrative center galvanizing the film with the guarantee of its direction, Besson’s Valerian violently disrupts any sense of coherent self.
 In lieu of a single identity the film shores up over time – the project of almost any popular feature film – Besson’s film intervenes with a structure which continually re-conceives itself according to the increasingly schizophrenic and momentary personal whims and fascinations of its director.
-As opposed to set-pieces which thrust us forth to eventual conclusion, Besson’s sensorial enigmas ricochet us around through plastic, flexible, warping tonal and thematic registers that threaten to pull the film apart as it hurtles toward its many contrarian poles.
-The sheer thought of it is exhausting, but the experience is magnetic: a riposte to the compulsory, contractual, and often-assumed-to-be-irrevocable belief that stability, sense, and respectable or logical narrative development are the only possible valences for cinema with its mind on the fundamentally self-disabling frontiers and borderlands of avant-garde escapism.
+As opposed to action which thrusts us forth to eventual conclusion, Besson’s sensorial enigmas ricochet us around through plastic, flexible, warping modes that threaten to collapse the film entirely as it hurtles toward its many contrarian poles.
+The sheer thought of it is exhausting, but the experience is magnetic: a riposte to the compulsory, contractual, and often-assumed-to-be-irrevocable belief that stability, sense, and respectable or logical narrative development are the only possible valences for cinema with its mind on the fundamentally self-disabling frontiers and borderlands of escapism.

 Valerian, when it works, which might be inseparable from when it doesn’t, is an almost impossible balance of the internal and the external, the former in that a film ideally should animate the filmmaker’s mind and not replicate merely the identifiable or surface quality of noticeable reality.
 And external in that it must not be trapped by the will to shut-off the outside and imagine a hermetically-sealed mind that knows only what it assumes rather than glancing, gleaming, peering at the outside world in surface of discovery.
 To my mind, Andrei Tarkovsky undeniably nailed the mysterious match-up best, but all special filmmakers operate in this extraordinarily liquid realm.